-If an application is being decided by the planning sub-committee, then everyone who has made a representation is notified.
+If an application is being decided by the planning sub-committee, then we notify everyone who has made a representation.

 If you want to speak at the meeting, contact email@example.com no later than 4pm on the working day before the meeting.

-Material must be submitted to firstname.lastname@example.org by 4pm on the working day before the meeting.
-Requests submitted after the deadline are not accepted.
+Speakers must submit material by 4pm on the working day before the meeting to firstname.lastname@example.org.
+We will not accept requests submitted after the deadline.

 The chair of the sub-committee has discretion to refuse the use of such material.